dianatofan/Computer-Graphics/index.md

 ## Computer Graphics

-This website contains the weekly exercises and final project.
+This website contains the weekly exercises and final project for the course **02561 Computer Graphics**.

 During the semester I worked in a team with 2 other members on the weekly exercises, but I did the final project individually.